Alice, steampunk and a false name: enigma of an American jailed in North Korea

 The U.S. government advises its citizens against travel to North Korea.

 U.S. missionary Kenneth Bae is serving a hard labor sentence in North Korea after being convicted of crimes against the state.
-Another American, Jeffrey Fowle, was arrested for leaving a Bible in the toilet of a sailor's club in the northeastern port city of Chongjin, and is currently awaiting trial.
+Another American, Jeffrey Fowle, was arrested for leaving a Bible in the toilet of a sailor's club in Pyongyang, and is currently awaiting trial.

 On Tuesday, South Korean marines arrested an American man who had been swimming in a river that flows towards North Korea and said he had been trying to go to the North to meet its leader, Kim Jong Un, Korean media reported.